ocaml/platform-blog/opam-2-0-beta.md

 ## Interface changes

-Commands `opam switch` and `opam list` have been rehauled for more consistency and flexibility: the former won't implicitely create new switches unless called with the `create` subcommand, and `opam list` now allows to combine filters and finely specify the output format.
+Commands `opam switch` and `opam list` have been rehauled for more consistency and flexibility: the former won't implicitly create new switches unless called with the `create` subcommand, and `opam list` now allows to combine filters and finely specify the output format.
 They may not be backwards-compatible, so please check your scripts.